 Pease Park is Austin’s first public park.
 This land has a storied history-- one holding both joy and pain.

-The site of today’s Pease District Park was part of the 365-acre Woodlawn Plantation owned by former Texas Governor and Mrs. Lucadia Pease.
+The site of today’s Pease District Park was part of the 365-acre Woodlawn homestead owned by former Texas Governor Elisha M. Pease and his wife Lucadia.
 Their 1853 house of the same name still sits two blocks west of the park’s boundary today.
 Governor Pease and his wife acquired it in 1857.

 State Historical Survey Committee sign in Kingsbury Commons